melina77/UCLA-Dining-YELP/README.md

   * Students will be able to keep track of how many calories they have consumed with the calorie counter by simply adding food from a post to their tracker by pressing the button found underneath the post.
 After adding the food from the main page, students can navigate to the calorie-counter to view their total calorie intake as well as the number of foods they are consuming.
 In the calorie-counter page, students also have the option to delete food items by pressing a button.
 ## Setup
 To run a local instance of BruinGrub, first clone or download a copy of this repository.
 Follow the commands below to initialize a local instance of each part of the application.
+**NOTE:** The final version of Bruingrub is on the *'fullstack'* branch, which is the default branch.
 ### mySQL Datastore
 To start the backend portion, you will need to set up a MySQL server.
 One way to do this is by downloading mySQL workbench if not previously downloaded.
 Go to https://dev.mysql.com/downloads/mysql/ and download the package compatible with your machine.
 Next, go to https://dev.mysql.com/downloads/workbench/ and download the package compatible with your machine.
 Open up the workbench and create a new connection.
 Then, by editing the file located in /server/config/config.json, you can connect to your database.
 By changing the username, password, database name, and host, you can connect to your locally hosted MySQL database.